-Hamid Reza Saghir

-Department of Mechanical Engineering, Islamic Azad University, Shiraz Branch, Young Researchers Club, Shiraz, Iran E-mail: Fight4bluesky@gmail.com
+Hamid Reza Saghir Department of Mechanical Engineering, Islamic Azad University, Shiraz Branch, Young Researchers Club, Shiraz, Iran E-mail: Fight4bluesky@gmail.com

 Abstract- Self-Organizing controller is a very good tool for providing a system with adaptive abilities.
 However there are some problems that are drawbacks of this controller.
 Firstly, although the process model needed for an SOC is an incremental one, it is still difficult to find and calculate such models in practice, and furthermore if an SOC is to be used, there is always a need for the knowledge of time lags in the process under control.
 The second problem is that in an SOC the process of updating the rules, assumes that there is only one sample in the past that is responsible for the current poor performance, while in fact more than one sample may be responsible and require correction.
 And the third problem is that if a fuzzy controller is used in the lower level of an SOC, the process of updating control rules would be a very demanding task that ends up in replacement of each rule with three new rules for each sample.
 So in addition to the need for a garbage collection algorithm to eliminate the redundant rules, the task of correction would be a time consuming process.
 To overcome these problems we introduce SOANFIC that is a model free controller and solves these problems.
 In addition to this SOANFIC is a very easily applicable controller that can be applied to MIMO systems as well as SISO ones.
-Furthermore, a comprehensive nonlinear model of a ball and beam system is used as the test-bed.
-This system is inherently non-linear and unstable, and despite its simple nature, the cascaded dynamics of the system are very similar to planar control of rockets.

-Keywords- SOC, Fuzzy controller, ANFIS, Intelligent controller...
+Keywords-SOC, Fuzzy controller, ANFIS, Intelligent controller...

-INTRODUCTION
+I. INTRODUCTION

 During the last few years, the theory of Self-Organizing Systems has spread over various fields of science.
-It is applied in Computer Science, Mathematics, Physics, Chemistry, Biology and even Psychology. organizing control (SOC) technique has been developed and investigated over the past decade by Mamdani and his associates [1-3].
+It is applied in Computer Science, Mathematics, Physics, Chemistry, Biology and even Psychology.
+The selforganizing control (SOC) technique has been developed and investigated over the past decade by Mamdani and his associates [1-3].
 Form that time different researches has been done on this topic [4-6]